How to Elevate Healthcare Experiences with Digital Analytics

 “There's a huge difference when you look at a team that is data-driven and constantly feeding on that data and using it to fuel every decision versus a team that gets their reports once a week or once a month from a centralized analytics team,” said Tucker.

 Adam adds that he’s shocked by how many people get “stuck thinking that analytics is all about reporting instead of making changes because of data.”
-He also emphasizes the importance of involving your whole team so everyone uses data.
-Data democratization is crucial to making that happen—self-service data enables everyone on your team to access product insights.
+He also emphasizes the importance of involving your whole team so everyone uses data. is crucial to making that happen—self-service data enables everyone on your team to access product insights.

 Case study: Intermountain Health revamps appointment scheduling